etlbox/etlbox.website/doks_v1.8/content/docs/relational-databases/connection-manager.md

 ## Microsoft Access Connection

-Microsoft Access databases can only be accessed via ODBC.
+Microsoft Access databases can only be accessed via ODBC or OLEDB.
 The correct driver must match your application's architecture (32-bit or 64-bit).
+We recommend to use the Access ODBC driver when writing data into an Access database file.

+### Access ODBC

-Use the appropriate ODBC Data Source Administrator when configuring the connection.
+For ODBC, use the appropriate ODBC Data Source Administrator when configuring the connection.

 Latest drivers:
 - {{< link-ext text="Access Driver >2016" url="https://www.microsoft.com/en-us/download/details.aspx?id=54920" >}}